Corallus-Caninus/Rot_Net/README.md

 3. *precision*.
-No loss from mantissa as found in floating point network operations that have representation loss/redundancy that isn't really modelled with the matrix math (the first (-1, 1) sums have more weight than >1 which leads to bias, strange normalization techniques etc).
+No loss from mantissa as found in floating point network operations that have representation loss/redundancy that isn't really modelled with the matrix math (the first (-1, 1) sums have more precision than >1 which leads to bias, strange normalization techniques etc).

 4. *digitization*.
 This representation should be low level enough that a